Graduate Study

 Washington State Residency

-For information on the requirements to be classified as a Washington State resident for tuition and fee purposes, please see the Residency Office website.
+For information on the requirements to be classified as a Washington State resident for tuition and fee purposes, please see the Registrar’s Office residency information page.

 Program Funding